-It’s easy to think that only bigger companies or corporations need a messaging strategy—but here’s the truth—if you want customers, you need a way to attract and connect with them.
+It’s easy to think that only bigger companies or corporations need message strategy—but here’s the truth—if you want customers, you need a way to attract and connect with them.

 And that’s where your messaging strategy comes in—you’ve got to spend time figuring out: